 In other words, the MinApproxDesc problem finds a representation for a subset T' that is “close” to T.

-Approach

 Finding low cost descriptions for a target set T: solving the MinDesc and MinApproxDesc problems.
 The MinDesc and MinApproxDesc problems are both NP-complete, even when kl=1, which corresponds to the set cover problem (we refer to [18] for discussion on this topic).
 Here, we use an integer programming approach described in the Appendix, which is able to scale well for the problems of interest in epidemic analysis.
 We use the Gurobi optimization software [19] to solve the resulting Integer program.
 The size of the instances encountered results in programs that can be solved very efficiently.
 So, we expect our method will scale to much larger datasets easily.

 Overall workflow: finding “interesting” patterns by exploring different potential target sets.
 Our integer programming approach gives a low cost description for any given target set T. As mentioned earlier, from the MDL principle, a set T is likely to be an interesting pattern if it has a low cost representation-we